-- psb_spk Kind parameter for short precision real and complex data; corresponds to a REAL declaration and is normally 4 bytes; - psb_dpk Kind parameter for long precision real and complex data; corresponds to a DOUBLE PRECISION declaration and is normally 8 bytes; - psb_ipk Kind parameter for integer data; with default build options this is a 4 bytes integer, but there is (highly) experimental support for 8-bytes integers; - psb_mpik Kind parameter for 4-bytes integer data, as is always used by MPI; - psb_long_int_k Kind parameter for long (8 bytes) integers, which are always used by the sizeof methods.
+- psb_spk Kind parameter for short precision real and complex data; corresponds to a REAL declaration and is normally 4 bytes; - psb_dpk Kind parameter for long precision real and complex data; corresponds to a DOUBLE PRECISION declaration and is normally 8 bytes; - psb_mpk Kind parameter for 4-bytes integer data, as is always used by MPI; - psb_epk Kind parameter for 8-bytes integer data, as is always used by the sizeof methods; - psb_ipk Kind parameter for "local" integer indices and data; with default build options this is a 4 bytes integer; - psb_lpk Kind parameter for "global" integer indices and data; with default build options this is an 8 bytes integer;

+The integer kinds for local and global indices can be chosen at configure time to hold 4 or 8 bytes, with the global indices at least as large as the local ones.
 Together with the classes attributes we also discuss their methods.
 Most methods detailed here only act on the local variable, i.e. their action is purely local and asynchronous unless otherwise stated.
 The list of methods here is not completely exhaustive; many methods, especially those that alter the contents of the various objects, are usually not needed by the end-user, and therefore are described in the developer's documentation.